 From his last “real job” as Chief Speechwriter for Vice President Al Gore, to his prolific freelance work challenging outdated beliefs about finding success on the “new frontier” of work, his message always resonates loud and clear.

 By working smarter, not harder (i.e., drowning in corporate anonymity), it is far more likely to find authenticity and meaning in your work life.

 In his latest book, To Sell is Human: The Surprising Truth About Moving Others, he examines effective means by which to truly move your audience with passion and purpose.

 Mr. Pink found time to drop by The Writer Files to share a spot-on definition of creativity, admit his own struggles as a writer, and share a helpful writing technique for when things get ugly.

-Take it from a guy with multiple New York Times bestsellers translated into dozens of languages, and a renowned TED talk with close to 5 million views.
+Take it from a guy with multiple New York Times bestsellers translated into dozens of languages, and a renowned TED talk with more than 12 million views.

 Let’s flip through the file of Daniel Pink, writer …

 Who are you and what do you do?